Bismuth: Element Properties And Uses

 Description

 Bismuth is a brittle metal, silvery-white in colour, but often with a pinkish tint.
-This non-toxic, diamagnetic metal is friendly to the environment and finds applications from pharmaceuticals to electronics.
+This non-toxic, diamagnetic metal is environmentally friendly and finds applications from pharmaceuticals to electronics.

 Introduction to the Element

 Bismuth is an interesting element that possesses an atomic number of 83.
 One of the heaviest stable elements, bismuth differs in its properties in several aspects.
-It is non-toxic, unlike many of the heavy metals, which makes it more attractive and a very good option over more injurious materials such as lead.
+It is non-toxic, unlike many of the heavy metals, which makes it a more attractive option over more harmful materials such as lead.
 The crystal structure of bismuth is rhombohedral, which enhances its appearance and makes it look brilliant.
-Due to its unique combination of physical and chemical properties, bismuth has found applications in industries over time.
+Because of its unique combination of physical and chemical properties, bismuth has found applications in various industries over time.

 Chemical Properties Description